 A9.
-UPDATE OF FAMILY INFORMATION IN PROCARE
+UPDATE OF FAMILY INFORMATION IN SCHOOL CARE WORKS

-Periodically, we will send out requests through MyProcare.com asking families to update contact and emergency information to ensure it remains current.
+Periodically, we will send out requests through School Care Works asking families to update contact and emergency information to ensure it remains current.
 It is crucial that the authorized pickup/emergency contact information and medical information be correct.
 If, during the year, your contact information changes, please email the front desk - please don't notify us through the app because we may miss it.
-If the information concerning authorized pickup/emergency contacts changes, please notify your Campus Leadership team so we can communicate with the classroom.
+If the information concerning authorized pickups/emergency contacts changes, please notify your Campus Leadership team so we can communicate with the classroom.